 Data Management

-Repository: The WPRDC uses the University of Pittsburgh Network Operations Center (NOC) to host the open data portal and data housed in the repository.
+Repository: The WPRDC uses the University of Pittsburgh Network Operations Center (NOC) to host the software running the open data portal and the data housed in its repository.
 The NOC is a state-of-the-art technical facility that houses servers and network equipment to ensure stable and reliable service for University enterprise systems.
 It is a centralized management center that is capable of identifying, notifying, and repairing problems when they occur and projecting when and where they might occur.
 The NOC is staffed 24x7 and systems are constantly monitored for problems.
 The Enterprise Monitoring (Netcool) and Enterprise Backup (Netbackup) services are provided via this facility, and used to provide data and system backups for the WPRDC.
 NOC engineers provide support for the research network and server infrastructure.
 The NOC provides a FISMA-compliant environment to researchers working on projects that require special handling of sensitive data.
 The NOC has redundant power sources along with uninterruptable power supplies and backup generators to prevent widespread system failure due to electrical outages.
 The functions of the Technology Help Desk are also closely integrated with the NOC to provide the best possible level of service to the University community.Data is stored at University of Pittsburgh Network Operations Center (NOC).

 Feedback: Feedback from users can directly improve data quality.
 Users may provide feedback as a comment on the open data portal, email and phone calls, and by attending a data user group activity organized by the WPRDC.
 Users also have the ability to make an informal (non-RTKL) request through the open data portal.
 WPRDC shares this feedback with publishers as it is received.